bevyengine/bevy-website/content/learn/book/ecs/exclusive-world-access/_index.md

 Right now, there are two main tools to do so:

-1. {rust_type(type="struct" crate="bevy_ecs" name="World" method = "cell")}}: Like the [concept of the same name from the Rust standard library](https://doc.rust-lang.org/std/cell/), this enables interior mutability by disabling Rust's compile-time checks for aliased mutability and replacing them run-time checks.
+1. {{rust_type(type="struct" crate="bevy_ecs" name="World" method = "cell")}}: Like the [concept of the same name from the Rust standard library](https://doc.rust-lang.org/std/cell/), this enables interior mutability by disabling Rust's compile-time checks for aliased mutability and replacing them run-time checks.
-2. {rust_type(type="struct" crate="bevy_ecs" name="World" method = "resource_scope")}}: temporarily removes the requested resource from the world, returning it at the end of your function (or when the created scope is manually dropped).
+2. {{rust_type(type="struct" crate="bevy_ecs" name="World" method = "resource_scope")}}: temporarily removes the requested resource from the world, returning it at the end of your function (or when the created scope is manually dropped).
 This allows you to freely have multiple mutable references to distinct resources active at once.

 ## Accessing system parameters